chessworld/TorneloScoresheet/packages/TorneloScoresheet/assets/documentation/ArbiterRecording.md

 - An orange move indicates a check mate
 - A grey move represents a stalemate
 - A Yellow move represents a draw

+The arbiter can return to previous game modes by switching modes using the toggle mode button in the toolbar.